-The Annual Meeting of Shareholders of Old Dominion Freight Line, Inc. will be held Wednesday, May 18, 2022, at 10:00 a.m.
+The Annual Meeting of Shareholders of Old Dominion Freight Line, Inc. will be held Wednesday, May 17, 2023, at 10:00 a.m.
 Eastern Daylight Time, at our principal executive offices, 500 Old Dominion Way, Thomasville, North Carolina 27360, for the following purposes:

-- To elect eleven directors to our Board of Directors for one-year terms and until their respective successors have been elected and qualified or until their death, resignation, removal or disqualification or until there is a decrease in the number of directors, as set forth in the accompanying proxy statement. - 2.
-To approve, on an advisory basis, the compensation of our named executive officers. - 3.
-To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the year ending December 31, 2022. - 4.
-To transact such other business, if any, as may be properly brought before the meeting or any adjournment thereof.
+- 1.To elect eleven directors to our Board of Directors for one-year terms and until their respective successors have been elected and qualified or until their death, resignation, removal or disqualification or until there is a decrease in the number of directors, as set forth in the accompanying proxy statement. - 2.To approve, on an advisory basis, the compensation of our named executive officers. - 3.To vote, on an advisory basis, on the frequency of future advisory votes on the compensation of our named executive officers. - 4.To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the year ending December 31, 2023. - 5.To transact such other business, if any, as may be properly brought before the meeting or any adjournment thereof.

-Shareholders of record at the close of business on March 10, 2022, are entitled to notice of and to vote at the meeting.
+Shareholders of record at the close of business on March 9, 2023, are entitled to notice of and to vote at the meeting.